-- The 'Leicester City Council Playing Pitch Strategy' (2017) identifies a shortfall in all types of grass football pitch in the East Sub-area adjacent to Harborough district.
-There is also an identified shortfall of two '3G' football turf pitches. - The 'Leicester Local Football Facility Plan' (2020) notes a shortfall of two '3G' football turf pitches, with proposed additional provision in the north-east of the city, close to the Harborough boundary.
+- The 'Leicester City Council Playing Pitch Strategy Review' (2022) identifies a fall of 4% in football participation in the city since 2017, but additional '3G pitch provision is still identified as a priority. - The 'Leicester Local Football Facility Plan' (2020) notes a shortfall of two '3G' football turf pitches, with proposed additional provision in the north-east of the city, close to the Harborough boundary.
 16 sites have been prioritised for grass pitch improvements one of which (Judgemeadow Community College) is close to the boundary with Harborough.

 Judgemeadow is currently used by several local clubs in addition to lots of social groups.
 Whilst it borders HDC, it borders large chunks of rural land and draws its users almost exclusively from Evington, Stoneygate and Oadby.

-- The 'Charnwood Playing Pitch Strategy' (2018) identifies that there is spare capacity of all types of grass football pitches in the Rural South-East sub-area that adjoins Harborough district.
-The 'Charnwood Local Football Facility Plan' (2019) notes a shortfall of three '3G' football turf pitches, with one proposed facility (at Cedars Academy, Birstall) whilst technically within a mile or so of the border with HDC, is north of Leicester and far from the population centres in Harborough. - 13 sites have been prioritised for grass pitch improvements none of which are close to the boundary with Harborough.
+- The 'Charnwood Playing Pitch Strategy' (2018) identifies that there is spare capacity of all types of grass football pitches in the Rural South-East sub-area that adjoins Harborough district. - The 'Charnwood Local Football Facility Plan' (2019) notes a shortfall of three '3G' football turf pitches, with one proposed facility (at Cedars Academy, Birstall) whilst technically within a mile or so of the border with HDC, is north of Leicester and far from the population centres in Harborough. - 13 sites have been prioritised for grass pitch improvements none of which are close to the boundary with Harborough.